Table of Contents

 9. Indulge in hobbies

-It’s also okay to continue finding new hobbies, if a previous one becomes uninteresting.
+It’s also good to continue finding new hobbies, if a previous one becomes uninteresting.
 It’s important to keep discovering things that spark our interest, even if they are fleeting.

 10. Cut unnecessary stress from your life